Woolston, Southampton: Geography

 Woolston is bounded by Sholing, Peartree Green, Itchen and Weston; with the western boundary as the River Itchen.
 Its boundary with Weston is the stream that runs through Mayfield Park.

 The nearest motorway is the M27; Woolston is closest to Junctions 7 and 8.

 Economy

 Woolston has a shopping area centred on the Victoria Rd/Portsmouth Rd crossroads and by the Woolston Floating Bridge.

-There had been a shipbuilding site on Victoria Road since 1870, (from 1900 the Vosper Thorneycroft shipbuilding company) which was the major employer in Woolston until 31 March 2004 when Vosper Thorneycroft relocated its operations to Portsmouth.
+There had been a shipbuilding site on Victoria Road since 1870, (from 1900 the Vosper Thornycroft shipbuilding company) which was the major employer in Woolston until 31 March 2004 when operations were relocated to Portsmouth.

 A large 'supermarket style' Co-op was opened on Victoria Road in April 2004, to replace a smaller ageing shop on the same road.
 On Saturday 23 May 2015, the large Co-op was shut down and the building sold to Lidl, which opened in February 2017.

 Woolston Riverside Regeneration

 The Victoria Road shipyard site was acquired by the South East England Development Agency (SEEDA) in March 2003. and finally vacated by Vosper Thorneycroft March 2004.

 The South East England Development Agency subsequently announced plans for the site, to be split into two sections: